flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 ### Well-known URI

-Flathub may use the app ID in reverse domain name notation to determine where to look for a well-known URI.
+Flathub uses the app ID in reverse domain name notation to determine where to look for a well-known URI.
 For example, an app ID `com.example.App` would require verifying the `example.com` domain with a response at `https://example.com/.well-known/org.flathub.VerifiedApps.txt` containing the unique code provided by the Flathub website during the verification process.

 For convenience and flexibility, verification of the well-known URI will follow redirects.